-The deposits of the Mitchell-Sulphurets region are siallar to the "Porphyry Coppers" of the southwestern United States and western South America.
+The deposits of the Mitchell-Sulphurets region are similar to the "Forphyry Coppers" of the southwestern United States and western South America.
 The Mitchell-Sulphurets deposits have all the main characteristic features: very large tonnage, low grade copper and minor molybdenum mineralization associated with porphyritic granitic rocks.
 As with most of the "Porphyry Coppers" chalcopyrite is the main primary ore mineral.
-Fyrite is probably more abundant in the Fitchell-Sulphurets deposits than in most "Porphyry Coppers". . any of the orebodies in the "Porphyry Copper" deposits have large horizontal dimensions.
-This is not true of all the Mitchell-Sulphurets deposits; however, there are other "Forphyry Coppers", such as.
-Bethlehem and San Manuel that have large vertical extents.
-Pervasive albitization is not a common type of alteration in the "Porphyry Coppers", but in the Nitchell-Sulphurets district it could be related to a spilitic province and not to the intrusions.
+Pyrite is probably more abundant in the Mitchell-Sulphurets deposits than in most "Forphyry Coppers".
+Many of the orebodies in the "Porphyry Copper" deposits have large horizontal dimensions.
+This is not true of all the Mitchell-Sulphurets deposits; however, there are other "Porphyry Coppers", such as, Bethlehem and San Manuel that have large vertical extents.

-The deposits in the Mitchell-Sulphurets region are

-possibly of the mesothermal type, but since the temperatures and pressures at the time of their formation have only been estimated, this conclusion is speculative.
-All features of the alteration indicate that it is mainly a low-termperature variety, probably having developed at some elevated temperature below 400° C. The pressures were probably moderate, but conditions can only be assumed.
+The deposits in the Mitchell-Sulphurets region are possibly of the mesothermal type, but since the temperatures and pressures at the time of their formation have only been estimated, this conclusion is speculative.
+All features of the alteration indicate that it is mainly a low-temperature variety, probably having developed at some elevated temperature below 400° C. The pressures were probably moderate, but conditions can only be assumed.
 Since the intrusions were emplaced in a hypabyssal environment, and there is no evidence that the hydrostatic pressure exceeded the confining pressure, it is probable that moderate pressures existed.

-CHAPTER VI - SUPPARY AND CODCLUSIONS
+CHAPTER VI - SUMMARY AND CONCLUSIONS